 Airline Loyalty Programs

-American Airlines announced the extension of elite status until 2022, and leaned on their partnership with credit card companies to allow card purchases (between March and December 2020) to go towards lifetime elite status.
-This offer is creative because it makes elite status more atainable.
+American Airlines announced the extension of elite status until 2022 and leaned on their partnership with credit card companies to allow card purchases (between March and December 2020) to go towards lifetime elite status.
+This offer is creative because it makes elite status more attainable.

 Southwest Airlines has reduced prices to motivate travelers to fly again.
 They have showcased their strict cleaning and disinfecting processes while committing to 60% maximum capacity through early summer to allow for distancing between passengers.

 Their strategies have tried to entice passengers by promoting aircraft cleanliness, distancing precautions, and low fares.
 The Dallas-based carrier has logged a modest improvement in demand and new bookings as a result.

 The success of these promotions shows that people still want to travel, despite the uncertain timeline and variability of state reopening plans.
 It also shows that passengers are looking for reassurances from their carriers regarding passenger health and safety.

 Although air travel is still diminishing, people are more optimistic now about the chances of an economic recovery and their personal financial situation.
 Surprisingly, more consumers in early May expected their travel spending to increase in the next 12 months.

 However, with no effective treatment for the virus, now it is up to the travel industry to develop and adhere to cleanliness and behavioral standards designed to address known issues in traveler safety.

 The bottom line is that the desire to travel remains strong.
 But the ongoing recovery of the industry is also dependent on the reopening plans of international customers, ongoing maintenance of disinfection and social safety standards, and the prioritization of post-pandemic cleaning and disinfection protocols.